ZhaoxinFan/KITTI-2d-object-detection/README.md

 - Adding Gaussian Noise with per-channel probability
 - Random dropout of pixels

 Geometric augmentations are thus hard to perform since it requires modification of every bounding box coordinate and results in changing the aspect ratio of images.
 I plan to implement Geometric augmentations in the next release.
+Examples of image embossing, brightness/ color jitter and Dropout are shown below.

 ![alt text](./readme_resources/augmentations_final.png)